 Honorable Ronald D. Kouchi

 State of Hawaii

-Your Committees on Health and Commerce and Consumer Protection, to which was referred S.B.
-No. 415 entitled:
+Your Committee on Education, to which was referred S.B.
+No. 816 entitled:

-"A BILL FOR AN ACT RELATING TO HOME CARE AGENCIES,"
+"A BILL FOR AN ACT RELATING TO A STATE LOTTERY,"

-As affirmed by the records of votes of the members of your Committees on Health and Commerce and Consumer Protection that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 415, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 415, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 816, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 816, S.D.
+1, and be referred to your Committees on Judiciary and Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Education,